Lakunake/Sync-Player/README.md

 4. Access admin panel at `http://your-ip:port/admin` and go to `http://your-ip:port` in minecraft

 ### Method 2: Tailscale (Virtual LAN)
-> Basic to setup. *Safest way to do it as in cybersecurity.* Takes a bit longer than method one to do a subsequent start
+> Basic to setup. *Safest way to do it as in cybersecurity.* Takes a bit longer than method one to do a subsequent start.
+Also gives trusted SSLs for HTTPS

 1. Download and install [Tailscale](https://tailscale.com/download) on everybody's computers
 2. Invite your friends to your [Tailnet](https://tailscale.com/kb/1136/tailnet)